 Older homes are more prone to being tainted by lead poisoning, but newer homes are also at risk with brass or chrome fittings being sealed with lead solder.

-Lead can accumulate in the body and can result in severe health effects and deformities.
+Lead can accumulate in the body, resulting in severe health effects and deformities.

 Low amounts of lead in children can cause illnesses such as: